etiennestuder/gradle-plugindev-plugin/README.md

 # Important

 There is now a [Plugin Publishing Plugin](https://plugins.gradle.org/docs/publish-plugin) provided by [Gradle Inc.](http://gradle.org) that allows you to upload 3rd-party Gradle plugins directly to the [Gradle Plugins Portal](https://plugins.gradle.org), without having to go through hosting at Bintray.
 The process is described in detail [here](https://plugins.gradle.org/docs/submit).

-Hosting of Gradle plugins via Bintray is not offered by Gradle anymore for new plugins.
-Existing plugins already hosted on Bintray can be updated on Bintray though and these can still benefit from the gradle-plugindev-plugin offered here.
+Hosting of Gradle plugins via Bintray is not offered anymore by Gradle for new plugins.
+Existing plugins already hosted on Bintray can be updated on Bintray and these can still benefit from the gradle-plugindev-plugin offered here.

 # Overview